statsd/statsd/docs/graphite_pickle.md

 # Pickling for Graphite

-The graphite statsd backend can optionally be configured to use pickle for its over-the-wire protocol.
+The graphite StatsD backend can optionally be configured to use pickle for its over-the-wire protocol.

 ```javascript